Architectural renderings of renovated Anderson Hall completed

 Currently, Anderson Hall is home to three academic divisions, Education, Humanities and Languages and Literature.
 Totaling approximately 25,500 square feet, Anderson’s interior provides more classrooms and faculty offices than any other academic building on campus.

 Johnson Architecture, Inc., of Knoxville was hired in May to redesign the interior space.
-Working with administrators and faculty members, architects incorporated flexible classroom designs into the plans, 30 offices and three “team” rooms, as well as an outdoor classroom/amphitheatre.
+Working with administrators and faculty members, architects incorporated flexible classroom designs into the plans, 30 offices and three “team” rooms, as well as an outdoor classroom/amphitheater.
 Utilizing square footage in the basement, they were able to add storage space, a faculty lounge and restrooms.

 “Structurally, Anderson Hall is incredibly well built – it just needs a modern upgrade,” said Barry Brooke, executive vice president of Lawler-Wood, LLC, which is the owner’s representative for the project.
 “This is a total renovation.
 The building will be made more functional and efficient and brought up to modern comfort and safety standards while preserving the building’s historical facades and iconic features.”